MarkBiesheuvel/optimizely-labs/wx2/README.md

 ## Introduction

 You are running a succesful webshop.
-You have notived that the add-to-cart rate is relatively low, so you want to experiment with different colors and copy to see if you can increase this conversion rate.
+You have noticed that the add-to-cart rate is relatively low, so you want to experiment with different colors and copy to see if you can increase this conversion rate.
 Thefore, you will create an A/B test in Optimizely Web.
 Let's get started!

 ## Instructions